syncfusion-content/xamarin-docs/Xamarin/TreeView/Working-with-SfTreeView.md

 private void Treeviewnode_PropertyChanged(object sender, PropertyChangedEventArgs e) {
+    if (e.PropertyName == "IsExpanded")
+    {
         if (treeviewnode.IsExpanded)
             DisplayAlert("treeview", "nodeexpanded", "ok");
         else
             DisplayAlert("treeview", "nodecollapsed", "ok");
     }
+}
 {% endhighlight %}
 {% endtabs %}

 ## Refresh layout

-[SetDirty](https://help.syncfusion.com/cr/xamarin/Syncfusion.TreeView.Engine.TreeViewNode.html#Syncfusion_TreeView_Engine_TreeViewNode_SetDirty) notifies the TreeViewNode to recalculate the child collection update mechanism to invalidate that node which helps to update the engine and refresh the UI.
+You can refresh the TreeViewNode from the root node and update all layout by using the [SetDirty](https://help.syncfusion.com/cr/xamarin/Syncfusion.TreeView.Engine.TreeViewNode.html#Syncfusion_TreeView_Engine_TreeViewNode_SetDirty) method which notifies the tree view layout mechanism to invalidate nodes.

 {% endhighlight %}
 {% highlight c# %}